Thursday, September 10, 2015

 Prejudice and meanest is prevalent throughout our society.
-They are prevalent in all races and age groups.
-Many people are scared and distrustful of others so they lash out verbally or physically either subtly by bullying, harassment, intimidation, and teasing or overtly by physical harm.
+These abuse mindsets are commonplace in all races and age groups.
+Many people are scared and distrustful of others, so they lash out verbally or physically either subtly by bullying, harassment, intimidation, and teasing or overtly by physical harm.

 What if you were the brunt due to some of harassment, lashing or outburst of anger?
 What was the takeaway?
 Anger, bitterness, hurt and resentment and feelings of being wronged.

-A resentment is one of the most personally damaging feelings or thoughts you can hold onto and carry throughout your life.
-A resentment can actually stunt your maturity, stunt your ability to be happy, cancel success, or be a barrier toward moving forward with your life.
+Resentment is one of the most personally damaging feelings or thoughts you can hold onto and carry throughout your life.
+Bitterness can actually stunt your maturity, stunt your ability to be happy, cancel success, or be a barrier toward moving forward with your life.

 Definition of Resentment

-A resentment is defined as ill will, ill feelings or thoughts that form when you are wronged by self, someone or something and you hold onto deep hurtful and painful feelings, store it subconsciously, real or imagined.
-These wrongs are formed as a reaction to a hurtful life event where you perceive to have wronged in some way by someone or betrayed by yourself.
-The power of a resentment is the emotional charge stays active and is held active and revenge is required before you can let it go.
+A resentment is defined as ill will, ill feelings or thoughts that form when you are wronged by self, someone or something and you hold onto deep hurtful and painful emotions, store it subconsciously, real or imagined.
+These wrongs are formed as a reaction to a harmful life event where you perceive to have wronged in some way by someone or betrayed by yourself.
+The power of resentment is the emotional charge stays active and is held active, and revenge is required before you can let it go.

 A True Story

 I would like to relate to a story of a woman I coached who was consciously blocking herself from moving forward in her life.
+Her name was Sue.
 She could not enjoy positive things in her life, was not happy and felt she was not deserving of anything good because of abuse she had experienced growing up.
-In order to numb out hurtful feelings that were forever surfacing she gravitated toward addicting herself to alcohol.
-She came to understand that she was not moving ahead with her life because she was holding onto resentments she had accumulated from episodes of abuse and being wronged by others.
-More enlightening was when she realized that she was also holding resentments for not being able to stop her abuser or standing up for herself with others who bullied and judged her.
-She perceived it as an inability to control herself or her overuse of alcohol landed her in a treatment center.
+To numb out bad feelings that were forever surfacing she gravitated toward addicting herself to alcohol.
+She came to understand she was not moving ahead with her life because Sue was holding onto resentments she had accumulated from episodes of abuse and being wronged by others.
+More enlightening was when she realized that she was also carrying resentments for not being able to stop her abuser or standing up for herself with others who bullied and judged her.
+Sue perceived it as an inability to control herself, or her overuse of alcohol landed her in a treatment center.

 Here is what she wrote.